Design Patterns Implementation in JavaScript

 console.log(fetch.getCurrency('BitCoin')); // 100$

-According to the Proxy Design Pattern, we create a similar class called ProxyCurrencyAPI.
+According to the Proxy Design Pattern, we created a similar class called ProxyCurrencyAPI.
 It uses the original CurrencyAPI and additionally caches the result.
-For the first time, it fetches the API, caches it, and from the next call, it retrieves the results from the cache.
+For the first time, it fetches the API and caches it, and from the next call, it retrieves the results from the cache.

 class CurrencyAPI {